Committee Meeting Procedures

 The total time for a committee meeting, including the oral presentation that is interrupted by questions, and the period of student evaluation and feedback, should not exceed 2 hours.

-STUDENTS MUST HAND IN THE COMPLETED COMMITTEE MEETING EVALUATION FORM TO THE GRADUATE ADMINISTRATOR WITHIN ONE BUSINESS DAY OF THE MEETING.
+STUDENTS MUST HAND IN THE COMPLETED COMMITTEE MEETING EVALUATION FORM TO THE STUDENT SERVICES ASSISTANT WITHIN ONE BUSINESS DAY OF THE MEETING.
 If the evaluation form is not handed in, then as far as the Department is concerned, the committee meeting never happened.

 On the Report of Student Supervisory Committee Meeting form, the categories to be marked are as follows: